openthread/openthread/src/posix/README.md

 Test
 ----

-**NOTE** Assuming the build system is 64bit Linux, you can play just like the normal OpenThread as described in the [command line document](../../src/cli/README.md).
+**NOTE** Assuming the build system is 64bit Linux, you can use the normal OpenThread CLI as described in the [command line document](../../src/cli/README.md).
 You can also perform radio diagnostics using the command [diag](../../src/diag/README.md).

 ### With Simulation